 Access to finance is often cited as the main constraint to the growth of female-owned enterprises.
 The Gallup World Poll shows significant differences in access to financial services for women and men-owned businesses in developing countries.
 Women have less access to basic banking services such as checking and savings accounts.
 Disproportionately high legal and regulatory barriers can also have a profound effect on women’s ability to run stronger, more viable businesses.

-We develop lessons in Gender Entrepreneurship for developing and underdeveloped countries to support women entrepreneurs and investors in those economies:
+We develop lessons in Gender Entrepreneurship and Venture Capital for developing and underdeveloped countries to support women entrepreneurs and investors in those economies:

 - Women entrepreneurs and investors in developing and underdeveloped countries could have the same growth opportunities as their developed countries counterparts